danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-015-go-cms-intersite-links.md

 from the React front-end.
 When this is not the case it's assumed to be a CMS request.

+The rewriting is not done on administrative pages to ensure that the original path is used when editing the content.

 ## Consequences

 Drupal user 1 isn't able to use the Go front-end, as the link logic